Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-dyqOMITwLsY,597.456414,647.6052916666666.md

 ---
-title: "May 28th, 2021 Livestream Q&A: Is there anything else you're planning to do with Lights in the future?"
+title: "May 28th, 2021 Dev Vlog Q&A: Is there anything else you're planning to do with Lights in the future?"
 date: "2021-05-28"
 layout: transcript
 topics: